Installment Agreement

 How does an installment agreement work?

-A partial pay installment agreement with the IRS is a payment plan that allows you to pay off a portion of your unpaid taxes in monthly installments until the tax debt ends.
+A partial pay instalment agreement with the IRS is a payment plan that allows you to pay off a portion of your unpaid taxes in monthly instalments until the tax debt ends.
 From the moment the tax return is submitted, the IRS has just ten years to collect a tax amount.
 Following that, the debt is eliminated.
-A PPIA, like an Offer In Compromise, can result in significant tax savings.
-The PPIA works with you paying the IRS monthly until the tax debt is paid off.
+A PPIA, like an Offer in Compromise, can result in significant tax savings.
+The PPIA works with you to pay the IRS monthly until the tax debt is paid off.
 Taxpayers’ monthly payments vary depending on how much they owe and how much discretionary money they have each month.

 Am I qualified for a partial pay installment agreement?